Revised National Action Plan on Business and Human Rights

 Aim of the National Action Plan on Business and Human Rights (NAP)

 The action plan describes how the government expects companies to conduct business with respect for human rights both in the Netherlands and abroad.
 The action plan also specifies what the government can do to support businesses and encourage them to observe human rights, for example by combating child labour.
-The plan will include action points aimed at improving policy in recognition of the following:
+The plan includes action points aimed at improving policy in recognition of the following:

 1. The state’s obligations to respect, protect and fulfil human rights.